With TCC's EasyRide program, your student ID doubles as your free pass on all

 How do I know where to get on the bus?

-All bus stops are marked with a bus stop sign that includes the stop number, which route serves the stop and Trinity Metro's customer service phone number.
+All bus stops are marked with a bus stop sign that includes the stop number, which route serves the stop and Trinity Metro's Customer Care phone number.
 Allow plenty of time and make sure the bus operator can see you.
 Some stops have shelters and/or benches for your convenience.

 How do I get off of the bus?